 If the Las Vegas Review-Journal (hereinafter, the "LVRJ") or its parent company, Stephens Media LLC (hereinafter, "Stephens Media"), were the plaintiffs in these cases, this argument would not apply.
 But Righthaven's exercise in champerty seeks to make an end-run around the rule of law limiting the right to sue for copyright infringement to creators and those legitimate enterprises that make creativity possible and protectable.
 Nobody can seriously believe that Righthaven, which publishes nothing anywhere, has acquired the full ownership of the articles it sues upon.
-The assignments it secures - only after finding "infringed" articles to sue over - contain mysterious (and heretofore unexamined) language about a "right of reversion" which, on frank consideration, demonstrates how transparently illegitimate these "assignments" are.
+The assignments it secures - only after finding "infringed" articles to sue over - contain mysterious (and heretofore unexamined) language about a "right of reversion" which, on frank consideration, show that these "assignments" are transparently illegitimate.

 Phony "assignments" are not the only venal and manipulative aspects of the Righthaven scheme.
-By design, Righthaven sues mostly retirees who, terrified of losing their retirement savings, generally settle their cases quickly and without discovery.
-But this Court should not restrain its own duty to inquire into the underlying law and facts on which both Righthaven's claims and Righthaven's coerced settlements are based when considering its decision on damages in this case.
+Presumably by design, Righthaven sues mostly retirees who, terrified of losing their retirement savings, generally settle their cases quickly, without discovery, and without being able to afford to bring important fair use defenses before the court.
+But, this Court should not restrain its own duty to inquire into the underlying law and facts on which both Righthaven's claims and their coerced settlements are based when considering its decision on damages in this case.
 This Court should hold serious doubts about the propriety of Righthaven bringing these suits with rights obtained from a third party that has no stated stake in this litigation or related cases.
-Either the LVRJ and Stephens Media are "selling lawsuits," which is impermissible under Silvers, 402 F. 3d at 884-85, or Righthaven is simply a law firm in disguise, engaged in champerty, which is impermissible in Nevada, as it is almost everywhere legal ethics and fundamental justice are a concern of the law.
+Either the LVRJ is "selling lawsuits," which is impermissible under Silvers, 402 F. 3d at 884-85, or Righthaven is simply a law firm in disguise, engaged in champerty, which is impermissible in Nevada as it is almost everywhere legal ethics and fundamental justice are a concern of the law.
 Schwartz v.
 Eliades, 113 Nev.
 586, 589 (Nev.
 1997); Lum v.
 Stinnett, 87 Nev.
 402, 408 (Nev.
 1971).
-Without revealing exactly what exclusive rights Righthaven has acquired in the works, if acquiring any at all, Righthaven essentially buys the bare right to sue for copyright infringement - which purchase is banned by copyright law - and uses it to sue small website operators by the hundreds.
-Left unchallenged, Righthaven's practices create a secondary commodities market for copyrights, or exclusive subsidiary rights in copyrights, to be used only in suing others who may have valid defenses, but cannot afford to raise them - or engage counsel whatsoever, as is the situation in this case.
+Without revealing exactly what exclusive rights Righthaven has acquired in the works, if acquiring any at all, Righthaven essentially buys the bare right to sue for copyright infringement - which is impermissible - and uses it to sue small website operators by the hundreds.
+Left unchallenged, Righthaven's practices create a secondary commodities market for copyrights, or exclusive subsidiary rights in copyrights, to be used only in suing others who may have valid defenses, but cannot afford to raise them - or engage counsel whatsoever, as is the situation in

+Randazza Legal Group 7001 W Charleston Blvd #1043 Las Vegas, NV 89117 this case.
 This is inimical to the purpose of the Copyright Act, which was intended to protect the intellectual investments of creators, rather than creating lawsuit mills that use registered copyrights - only after their infringement was discovered - as a source of income, rather than a shield against others' misappropriation.
 See Silvers, 402 F.3d at 886.